samodostal/copilot-client.lua/README.md

 </p>

 ## Pitch
 GitHub Copilot is great, but it can be obtrusive.
 After using it for almost a year, I can predict when it's going to give me a great suggestion, and when not.
-It can be very annoying how it tries to give me suggestions after almost every keystroke even though all of them are wrong.
+It can be very annoying how it tries to give suggestions after almost every keystroke even though all of them are wrong.
 That's why I came up with this plugin.
 GitHub Copilot will give you suggestions only when you tell it to.
-That's why in the demo above you can see the ghost text after pressing `Ctrl+c` and waiting for the result.
+In the demo above you can see the ghost text after pressing `Ctrl+c` and waiting for the result.

 NOTE: The only other way of using Copilot as a [cmp source](https://github.com/zbirenbaum/copilot-cmp) didn't work well for me either.
 Cmp panel was too cluttered and having to scroll through suggestions slowed me down in my workflow.